martincr/berkshirehathaway/README.md

 # berkshirehathaway

-An exercise to clean up legacy code.
+An exercise to clean up the legacy code of a famous website homepage.

 ## Initial observed errors/issues.